-After spending a decade debating food labelling, the UK government has introduced a new consistent system of front-of-pack food labelling with the aim of making it easier for consumers to make healthier choices.
+The UK government has introduced a new front-of-pack food labeling to make it easier for consumers to make healthier choices.

 The new labels will be rolled out across many of the major food groups over the next 12 months, with all organisations that have signed up to it having the standardised systems in place by December 2014.

 What will the new food labelling system look like?